Updated on October 8th, 2020

 - Emotional issues/mood swings

-Overcoming your addiction to kratom will likely be one of the greatest challenges you’ll ever face.
+If you are addicted to kratom, you’re not alone.
+Overcoming your addiction to kratom will likely be one of the greatest challenges you’ll ever face, but it’s not impossible.
 Addiction is a devastating, debilitating disease.
 Its fallout can be far-reaching and long-lasting, with negative impacts on your life and the lives of everyone around you.
 Fortunately, finding kratom addiction help may be easier than you think.

 Nova Recovery Center, a residential drug and alcohol treatment center, understands recovery is a continuous process.
 Our continuum of care is specifically designed for the highest possible outcomes for long-term sobriety.
 Contacting Nova Recovery residential drug and alcohol treatment center is the first step to changing lives.